jorgelon/kubernetesinmyhead.net/docs/argo-rollouts/restarting-rollouts.md

 kubectl argo rollouts restart -n NAMESPACE_NAME ROLLOUT_NAME
 ```

+> Argocd has an embedded action that permits to restart a rollout

+### Notes about the restart

+- Eviction
-This deletes the pods of the current rollout.
-The deployment controller will replace them without creating a new replicaset
+This deletes the pods of the current rollout using the eviction api.
+The deployment controller will replace them without creating a new replicaset.
+Because argo rollouts uses the eviction api, this respects the existing PodDisruptionBudgets.
+Also, a rollout with a single replica causes downtime.

+- Speed
+The speed can be specified with spec.maxUnavailable setting in the rollout spec.

+- Schedule
+It is possible to schedule a restart with the **.spec.restartAt** field

+### Order

+The restart order is:

+- First the stable replica set
+- Second, the current replica set
+- Finally all other ReplicaSets beginning with the oldest

 ### With stakater reloader